Farida-Hamid/Subtract-The-Model/Project_Journal.md

 ### Day 11:
 The model is adjusted as needed.
 While the code runs with no error, I need a better understanding of the output data before training.

+### Day 12:
+It's been a while.
+Now I understand what everything means.
+The output is random, as shown with the output image.
+Initializing the encoder part of the network with VGG16 weights is no longer straight forward, as the network is slightly changed.
+Now I need to find a different way to incorporate these weights.
+I remember passing by something similar.
+Time for Research 🧐